WilsonHorse1/docs/docs/connectors/zoom/event-actions.md

 <center><i>Choose from a list of events to update</i></center>

 ### Configuring the action
-When configuring this action, you'll first be prompted to select what kind of **Event** you want scheduled.
-Select the event that best matches what you require.
-After selecting the event, relevant input fields will appear which allows you to configure the settings for the event being created.
+When configuring this action, you'll first be prompted to select what kind of **Event** you want updated.
+After selecting the event, relevant input fields will appear which allows you to configure the settings for the event being updated.

 |Event| Description |
 |--- |--- |